 When does the Nintendo Mario Day eShop sale end?

 The Mario Day eShop sale runs through March 15.
-Players have until that date to purchase any of the ten discounted titles at their reduced prices.
+You have until that date to pick up any of the ten discounted titles at their reduced prices.

 What is the best deal in the Mario Day sale?

-Mario + Rabbids: Sparks of Hope Gold Edition at $9, down from $90, is by far the strongest offer in the sale.
-It includes the base game and DLC content at a 90 percent discount.
+Mario + Rabbids: Sparks of Hope Gold Edition at $9, down from $90, is the only deal worth talking about.
+It includes the base game and all DLC at a 90 percent discount.

 Is Super Mario Odyssey part of the eShop Mario Day sale?

-Super Mario Odyssey is not included in the Nintendo eShop Mario Day sale.
-Nintendo is offering a physical copy at $40 through select retail stores, but that deal is separate from the digital promotion.
+Super Mario Odyssey isn't included in the Nintendo eShop Mario Day sale.
+Nintendo has a physical copy at $40 through select retail stores, but that's a separate deal from the digital promotion.